belak/python-seabird/README.md

 * Performant (when it needs to be)
 * Clean code
 * Only stdlib in core (irc portion)
-* Way to add additional data to the bot object (like a db) as a plugin
-* Similar to flask?

 ## Event types